 In 2015, reservoirs dwindling at the bottom of a multi-year California drought, Bay Area-based metamorphosis ecologist Joshua Halpern, with a rare weekend off, wanted to go camp by a river.
 So many gorgeous Northern California rivers, right?
 Which one should he visit?
 As he imagined magical mystical river communions (while showering ~ a coincidence?) a reconnection splashed over his consciousness.
 This shower water ~ it’s also a river!
 Which river??
 The “Mighty Moke!”

-But Josh was shocked when he tracked his shower water to the Pardee and Camanche reservoirs, and they’re dwindling!
+But Josh was shocked when he tracked his shower water to the Pardee and Camanche reservoirs, and they’re down and dwindling!
 Jarringly low!
 Traveling cross-country with his mother and her dog that same summer, the exposed orange riverbanks around Shasta Dam jolted them both.
 Josh committed to getting folks out to see their rivers ~ the drinking water we each rely on ~ before it all dried up!

 Fortunately ~ this driest drought-bottom was followed by several record-setting rainy winters in a row, to offset the drought just in time for the end of this decade.
 And so our watershed tours have tended to be both rejuvenating and reassuring.
 Longer term?
 Well, let’s keep witnessing….